wp-insider/simple-membership/simple-membership/readme.txt

 * Option to configure after login redirection for members.
 * Option to configure after registration redirect for members.
 * Option force the members to use strong password.
+* Option to make the users agree to your terms and conditions before they can register for a member account.
+* Option to make the users agree to your privacy policy before they can register for a member account.

 = Language Translations =